 Make-a-thons are core to Pinterest’s DNA, and they’re also a chance to bring your ideas to life.
 Skin tone personalization, send a Pin and food-specific filters are just some of the features that got their start at Make-a-thons.

-With events, trips and a speaker series focused specifically on new grads and interns, you’ll experience a host of new adventures with some of the friendliest people in the world.
+With events, trips and a speaker series focused specifically on University grads and interns, you’ll experience a host of new adventures with some of the friendliest people in the world.

 To put it legally: Pinterest is an equal opportunity employer and makes employment decisions on the basis of merit.
 We want to have the best qualified people in every job.
 Pinterest policy prohibits unlawful discrimination based on race, color, religion or religious creed, sex (including pregnancy, childbirth, or related medical conditions), sexual orientation, gender, gender identity, gender expression, age, marital status, status as a protected veteran, physical or mental disability, medical condition, genetic information or characteristics (or those of a family member), or any other consideration made unlawful by applicable federal, state, or local laws.
 It also prohibits discrimination based on a perception that anyone has any of those characteristics, or is associated with a person who has or is perceived as having any of those characteristics.
 All such discrimination is unlawful.
 Pinterest is committed to compliance with all applicable laws providing equal employment opportunities.
 This commitment applies to all persons involved in the operations of Pinterest and prohibits unlawful discrimination by any employee of Pinterest.